NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Sun, space, and one of the world's highest standards of living — with a clear path to permanent residency World-Class Climate & Outdoor Life, Strong Job Market & High Wages, Universal Medicare Healthcare are among the top reasons expats choose Australia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Australia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Australia — straight to your inbox.